Night of violence in Minsk prompts talk of EU sanctions

 "I don't consider this person my main rival ... she says quite honestly that she has no idea what she's doing," he told press.

-And reports of a police crackdown on the opposition were "fake news" and "far-fetched accusations", he added.
+Reports of a crackdown on the opposition were "fake news" and "far-fetched accusations", he added.

 The voting took place in a tense atmosphere, amid warnings of false-flag coup attempts by Russian or US infiltrators.